raspberrypilearning/grow-a-tree/en/step_2.md

 ```
 --- task ---

-+ To test the second condition, drag the blocks highlighted above away from the main script in the Scratch project.
++ To test the second condition, drag the blocks in the image above away from the main script in the Scratch project.

 + Run the program again.
 Does the **Tree** sprite keep growing?